 In the study, researchers measure the impact of software that monitors employee-level theft and sales transactions, before and after installing surveillance equipment, at 392 restaurants in 39 states.
 The restaurants were in five “casual dining” chains.

 Employee theft and fraud is a big problem, as it costs an estimated $200 billion a year across the economy.
 In the restaurant industry, analysts estimate the losses from employee theft at 1 percent of revenue.
 That does not seem like a lot, but restaurant profit margins are slender, typically 2 to 5 percent.
 So cutting down on theft can be an important contributor to a restaurant’s financial health.

 Most of the restaurant industry pays its servers low wages and they depend on tips.
 Employee turnover is high.
-In that environment, a certain amount of theft has long been regarded as a normal part of the business.
+Theft is also common and somewhat normalized in the industry.

-In human resources, much emphasis is placed on employee selection: if you pick the right people, they will do the right thing.
+In human resources, there is a heavy emphasis on employee selection: if you pick the right people, they will do the right thing.
 Instead, this research suggests that the surveillance effect on employee behavior is striking.